 Amtrak trains have service all throughout California and can connect you to Yosemite from most major cities.
 You can book your trip to Yosemite from the Amtrak website and connect to the YARTS bus from the Amtrak station in Merced from both northern and southern California destinations.
 The YARTS bus continues down State Highway 140 and has convenient stops at several hotels in Mariposa, Midpines, and El Portal, as well as stops at Yosemite Valley lodging.

-From San Francisco eco-friendly transportation by AMTRAK train and YARTS bus can be arranged by California Parlor Car Tours.
-This includes pick up and drop off service. if you have booked you own hotel rooms in Mariposa, El Portal or Yosemite Valley.
+From San Francisco, eco-friendly transportation by AMTRAK train and YARTS bus can be arranged by California Pacific Excursions if you have booked you own hotel rooms in Mariposa, El Portal or Yosemite Valley.

-The closest airports to Yosemite Valley are Merced Regional Airport (MCE), Fresno Yosemite International Airport (FAT), or Mammoth Yosemite Airport (MMH).
+For commercial flights, the closest airports to Yosemite Valley are Fresno Yosemite International Airport (FAT) and the Merced Regional Airport (MCE).
 Merced Regional Airport is the closest to Yosemite Valley and has very affordable rates but it only caters to those flying to or from Los Angeles International Airport (LAX) and Oakland International Airport (OAK).
 The Mammoth Yosemite Airport has access to Yosemite via the Tioga Pass Entrance between June – October when Tioga Pass is open.

-If flying into Merced Regional Airport, you can rent a car or take the YARTS bus from Merced to the closest lodging to Yosemite in Mariposa, Midpines, El Portal and Yosemite Valley along State Highway 140.
+If flying into Fresno Yosemite International Airport, you can rent a car or take the YARTS bus from Merced to the closest lodging to Yosemite in Mariposa, Midpines, El Portal and Yosemite Valley along State Highway 140.
 You can rent a car or take the YARTS bus from Fresno to lodging in Fishcamp, Wawona and Yosemite Valley along State Highway 41.

 Many travelers choose to fly in at SFO, San Jose, Oakland or Sacramento due to a greater variety of flight options and cheaper prices.
 From these northern California airports it is roughly a 3.5 to 4 hour drive.